ufz/ogs-container-maker/README.md

   --mpi_no_entrypoint   Disables mpi entrypoint.
 (Use with ogs_jupyter.py recipe) (default: False)

 ogs.py:
-  --pm {system,conan,off}
-                        Package manager to install third-party dependencies (default: system) --ogs OGS             OGS repo on gitlab.opengeosys.org in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS sources OR 'off' to disable OGS building OR 'clean' to disable OGS and all its dev dependencies (default: ogs/ogs@master) --cmake_args CMAKE_ARGS
+  --pm {system,off}     Package manager to install third-party dependencies (default: system) --ogs OGS             OGS repo on gitlab.opengeosys.org in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS
+                        sources OR 'off' to disable OGS building OR 'clean' to disable OGS and all its dev dependencies (default: ogs/ogs@master)
+  --cmake_args CMAKE_ARGS
                         CMake argument set has to be quoted and **must** start with a space. e.g. --cmake_args ' -DFIRST=TRUE -DFOO=BAR' (default: )
+  --cmake_preset CMAKE_PRESET
+                        A CMake configuration preset to use. (default: release) --cmake_preset_file CMAKE_PRESET_FILE
-  --ccache              Enables ccache build caching. (default: False) --parallel PARALLEL, -j PARALLEL
+                        A CMake (user) presets file as a local file path. (default: None) --ccache              Enables ccache build caching.
+(Docker-only) (default: False) --cpmcache            Enables CPM source caching.
+(Docker-only) (default: False) --parallel PARALLEL, -j PARALLEL
                         The number of cores to use for compilation. (default: 8) --gui                 Builds the GUI (Data Explorer) (default: False)